 A reversing camera with normal, wide, and top-down views.

-Headlights that switch on automatically when it’s dark, and tail-lights and daytime running lights illuminated by long-lasting LEDs.
+Headlights that switch on automatically when it’s dark, fog lights, and tail-lights and daytime running lights illuminated by long-lasting LEDs.

 Power-folding and heated exterior mirrors.